omidarmat/webDevNotes/JavaScript/javascript-theory.md

   .set(false, 'Not working')
 ```

-**Passing array into map:** we can populate a map right when we create it.
+**Passing an array into a map:** we can populate a map right when we create it.
 We would pass in an array of key-value pairs, each stored in another array.

 ```js
 const me = new Map([